sweattep/modern_quotes/README.md

 >Not just leaving Twitter, but the whole show.

+>Any intelligent Internet user deals in plain text.

 >The greater the outward show, the greater the inward poverty

 >Gift cards or gift certificates that can be redeemed only for goods or services, and not for cash, are allowed.